labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step4.md

 OK
 ```

+The dots represent each test that passed, and the final `OK` indicates that all tests were successful.

-Now, let's test our `Stock` class with some actual data and the table formatting functionality:
+Now, let's test our `Stock` class with some actual data and the table formatting functionality.
+This will give us a more real - world scenario to see how our `Stock` class interacts with data and how the table formatting works.
+We'll use the following command in the terminal:

 ```bash
 python3 -c "